-To be eligible for Championship designation, a race must meet the following requirements:
+To be eligible to serve as a USATF New England Championship, a race must meet the following requirements:

 The race must be USATF sanctioned (RRCA sanction/insurance alone does not suffice for a New England Championship).
 The USATF sanction provides a $2,000,000 comprehensive general liability insurance which covers the organization putting on the event, all sponsors connected with the event, all agencies in which the event is taking place, and all volunteers in the event.
 Certificates of Insurance will be provided upon request.
 The sanction application will be sent to the race director.

-Races that obtain their insurance coverage through RRCA, need only pay the appropriate local USATF sanction fee, plus a $50 national fee (reducing the USATF sanction cost by approx. two-thirds).
-Such races must notify the USATF-NE office of the RRCA coverage at least 45 days prior to the event.
-Also, they must submit to the office, no less than two weeks prior to the race, a Certificate of Insurance naming the USATF and USATF-New England as additional insureds.
+Races that have their own insurance coverage or insurance through RRCA that meets USATF minimum requirements, need only pay the USATF New England portion of the sanction fee, plus a $50 national fee (reducing the sanction cost by approximately two-thirds).
+Such races must notify the USATF-NE office of the RRCA or race coverage at least 45 days prior to the event as well as submit a Certificate of Insurance from RRCA or the insurance carrier naming both USATF and USATF-New England as additional insured.
+This certificate must be submitted to the office at least two weeks prior to the event.

 - COURSE

-The course must be certified by USATF's Road Running Technical Committee.
-The USATF-New England office has a list of qualified course measurers on file and can assist with filing the appropriate paperwork for newly certified courses.
-Maps with elevation change are recommended.
-Road relays must include the number of legs and distance of each, five to seven legs are preferable (no runner may run more than one leg).
+The course must be certified by the USATF Road Running Technical Committee.
+The USATF-New England office has a list of qualified course measurers, and the state certifier can assist in finding a measurer or guide the race's measurer for new measurements.
+The race website should include a course map.
+Road relays must include the distance and exchange location for each leg (five or six legs, and no runner may run more than one leg).

 - INDIVIDUAL AND TEAM ELIGIBILITY